 Lincoln Christian University, (formerly known as Lincoln Christian College) Lincoln, Illinois is a Christian higher education community whose mission is to nurture and equip Christians with a Biblical worldview to serve and lead in the church and the world.
 Founded in 1944, Lincoln has grown to an annual enrollment of more than 1,200 with more than 5,000 graduates serving in every state in this country and in more than seventy other countries worldwide. https://www.lincolnchristian.edu/

 Eastern Illinois Campus House, while not a “Bible College” may have more influence on young people’s lives than may Bible Colleges do.
-Roger Songer and staff minster to the students at Eastern Illinois University in Charleston, Illinois. http://www.campus-house.com/
+Roger Songer has retired after many years of service, but the staff he trained minsters to the students at Eastern Illinois University in Charleston, Illinois. http://www.campus-house.com/

 Beyond Us Ministries (B.U.M.).
 B.U.M. is a campus ministry at Lakeland College, Mattoon, Illinois.
 Christian college students need a place where they can connect with God and other colleges Christians.
 Research reveals that 7 out of 10 church dropouts are between the ages of 18-22 years old.
 B.U.M. is a non-denominational Scripture based ministry dedicated to helping local college students by offering a family-like living environment. http://www.beyondusministries.org/